bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

    when they are placed in the left part of the selected sentence.
 If there are several such sets of variables values (permutations), then it is fixed the one in which the leftmost e-variable takes the shortest value.
-If it does not resolve ambiguities, then the next e-variable is considered and so one (in the next section we will look at this process in detail).
+If it does not resolve ambiguities, then the next e-variable is considered and so on (in the next section we will look at this process in detail).
-3. The variables are replaced by their values in the right side of the selected sentence.
+3. The variables are replaced by their values on the right side of the selected sentence.
 Then the functions on the right are calculated.

 This process will be considered in detail and formally in the next chapter.